rominalodolo/SpringInAction6/README.md

 [Annotation note reference](https://springframework.guru/spring-framework-annotations/)

 @Configuration

-This annotation is used on classes which define beans. @Configuration is an analog for XML configuration file – it is configuration using Java class.
-Java class annotated with @Configuration is a configuration by itself and will have methods to instantiate and configure the dependencies.
+This annotation is used on classes which define beans. `@Configuration` is an analog for XML configuration file – it is configuration using Java class.
+Java class annotated with `@Configuration` is a configuration by itself and will have methods to instantiate and configure the dependencies.

 @Bean

-This annotation is used at the method level. @Bean annotation works with @Configuration to create Spring beans.
-As mentioned earlier, @Configuration will have methods to instantiate and configure dependencies.
-Such methods will be annotated with @Bean.
+This annotation is used at the method level. `@Bean` annotation works with `@Configuration` to create Spring beans.
+As mentioned earlier, `@Configuration` will have methods to instantiate and configure dependencies.
+Such methods will be annotated with `@Bean`.
 The method annotated with this annotation works as bean ID and it creates and returns the actual bean.

 Spring Initializer: